OsvaldoMartini/Solactive_RealTime_RestController/README.md

-# Using JArchitect to analyze *ShiftHunter Instruments Project*.
+# Using JArchitect to analyze

+## *ShiftHunter* Instruments Project*.

-ShiftHunter, as one of the leading providers of financial indexes, consumes and uses real-time trading prices of tens of thousands of financial instruments from more than 100 exchanges over the world.
+ - ShiftHunter, as one of the leading providers of financial indexes, consumes and uses real-time trading prices of tens of thousands of financial instruments from more than 100 exchanges over the world.

-In order to ensure integrity of our index calculation and proper input data, our operations team needs a restful API to monitor the incoming prices.
+ - In order to ensure integrity of our index calculation and proper input data, our operations team needs a restful API to monitor the incoming prices.

  The main use case for that API is to provide real-time price statistics from the last 60 seconds (sliding time interval).

 There will be three APIs:
-• The first one is called every time we receive a tick.
+* The first one is called every time we receive a tick.
 It is also the sole input of this rest API.
-• The second one returns the statistics based on the ticks of all instruments of the last 60 seconds (sliding time interval)
+* The second one returns the statistics based on the ticks of all instruments of the last 60 seconds (sliding time interval)
-• The third one returns the statistics based on the ticks of one instrument of the last 60 seconds (sliding time interval).
+* The third one returns the statistics based on the ticks of one instrument of the last 60 seconds (sliding time interval).

-All APIs might be called in parallel.
-Notably; POST "/ticks" might be continuously called before the previous /ticks where finished.
+### All APIs might be called in parallel.
+Notably; POST "/ticks" might be continuously
+### called before the previous /ticks where finished.

-Specifications
+* Specifications

-> POST /ticks
+* POST /ticks
 Every time a new tick arrives, this endpoint will be called.
 Body:
 ```
 {